NateEag/next-vcs/readme.md

 other sandboxes know to point at it by default).

+## Handling Cryptographic Signatures

+Linus and some other experts disagree on how cryptographic signatures should be handled in git.

+Linus says that signing release tags is the only reasonable thing, while other people think all commits should be signed.

+I'm not sure who is right, but I wondered recently if perhaps support for signing things besides just commits might be useful.

+I could see signing a tree (folder, for those who don't speak git) as part of a code review process.

+The advantage is that you can then rebase without losing your approval if the rebase turns out to be trivial.

+OTOH, you could argue that as a downside, too - invisible semantic conflicts are absolutely possible, as is sneaking in bad commits to the history, so maybe reviewers should have to re-review after a rebase.

+Guess if you want that policy you could require all root trees in a branch to be approved.
+A different way to say that is "each individual patch in a merge request must be approved".

+And with my hypothetical logical conflict detector, I suppose you could automatically unapprove a rebase that might introduce a change in semantics.

 ## Other People's Thoughts

 I am definitely not the first person to express the idea that the ideal VCS has